NirojPokhrel/bluetooth-lock/README.md

 # bluetooth-lock
 OLD repo ...
-New work is in progress ... once completedI will upload it here
+New work is in progress ... once completed, I will upload it here